passworks/help-docs/_posts/2016-06-22-ap-resellers.md

 # Update the credentials at Passworks

-The final step is to log in your **Passworks Settings** and fill the information as follows:
+The final step is to login at the [Passworks Management Console](http://manage.passworks.io/) and fill the information as follows:

 {:.image.retina}
 ![barcode_aztec](/assets/images/ap-pw-settings.png)